DominikDeffner/VirtualCollectiveForaging/README.md

 # Collective incentives reduce over-exploitation of social information in unconstrained human groups

-This repository contains the scripts to reproduce all analyses and figures in
+This repository contains the scripts to reproduce all analyses and figures as well as the experimental game itself used in

 **Deffner, D., Mezey, D., Kahl, B., Schakowski, A., Romanczuk, P., Wu, C. & Kurvers, R. (under review):**